Next to Sparkling Dillon Reservoir in the Majestic Rocky Mountains, Scenic Dillon Has a Laid Back Mountain Vibe

 Cost of Living: Above the National Average

 In the 1950s, Denver Water, the public utility that supplies water to Denver's residents, flooded Dillon and the surrounding valley to make way for Dillon Reservoir, Denver's newest water supply.
-Dillon residents were relocated to an area about a mile from the original town, creating a new lakeside town.
+Dillon residents were relocated to an area about a mile from the original town, creating a new lakeside community.

 Soon Dillon began drawing outdoor enthusiasts interested activities other than skiing.
 Boating, fishing and other similar pursuits began to take hold, making Dillon a destination stop in and of itself.
 A few years laster, it morphed into a stopping place for outdoor adventurers on their way to and from neighboring world-class ski resorts, including Brekenridge, Keystone and Copper Mountain.
+It remains so today.

 Population, Median Age, Cost of Living, Etc.

 Today, about 1,050 people call this little mountain hamlet home.
 The median age is 47, and nearly 50% of locals hold at least a four year college degree.
 Politics lean to the left.
 The crime rate meets the national average.
 The cost of living 64% above the national average.